fl-sean03/MolSAIC/resources/examples/tutorials/docs/common_workflows.md

-# MolTools: Common Workflows Tutorial
+# MolSAIC: Common Workflows Tutorial

-This tutorial covers common workflows using both the file-based and object-based approaches in MolTools.
+This tutorial covers common workflows using both the file-based and object-based approaches in MolSAIC.

 ## Table of Contents